decordoba/real-time-motor-control-with-Amazon-Kinesis/README.md

 * `stream_consumer.py`: Reads a stream, whose name can be selected with the `-s` argument, and prints its contents in the terminal.
 A region can be selected with the `-r` argument.
 If a period in ms is chosen with the `-p` argument, it will continue to read the stream at the selected rate and print the new data received.
 The `-sit` argument can be used to choose the shard iterator type.
 Use `"LATEST"` to see only the data received after starting to read the stream, or omit this parameter to see all the data pushed to the stream since its creation.
+* `delete_stream.py`: Delete all existing streams, or delete only one stream using the `-s` argument followed by the stream name has to be deleted.
+A region can be specified with the `-r` argument.
+* `json_producer.py`: Creates a stream, and sends a json object with random data into it.
+The object has four fields: a `msg_type`, a `value`, a `sequence` number and a `timestamp`.
+Again, the stream name is chosen with `-s`, and the region with `-r`.
+The `-p` argument can be used to set a constant rate at which to send messages into the stream, in ms. The `--silent` flag can be used to mute the notification every time a message is sent.
+* `json_consumer.py`: Monitors a stream for a number of seconds, and plots graphs with statistics about the delay observed.
+Expects a stream receiving json objects with the field `timestamp` in them, like the ones sent by `json_producer.py`.
+Again, the stream name is chosen with `-s`, and the region with `-r`.
+The `-p` argument can be used to set a constant rate at which to get the contents of the stream, in ms. This rate will (obviously) affect the results shown in the statistics.
+Choose the time in seconds to monitor the stream before plotting with the `-t` argument.
+Choose the number of json objects to read before stopping monitoring with the `-m` argument.
+Use the `--noplot` flag to stop plotting, and the `-f` argument to select the filename to save the data as an `.npy` file.
+If `-f` is not set, the data will not be saved.